How to do small business payroll

 • FUTA tax: Also known as Federal Unemployment Tax Act, these taxes are paid quarterly.

-One last step: you need to file your quarterly and yearly tax forms, showing the amounts you’ve withdrawn from your employees and documentation of the amount you’ve transferred to the IRS.
+One last step: File your quarterly and yearly tax forms that show the amounts you’ve withdrawn from your employees and documentation of what you’ve transferred to the IRS.

-Our licensed, U.S.-based insurance professionals can help if you have questions during the process.
+Our licensed, U.S.-based insurance professionals can help if you have questions along the way.

 What we cover